 Effective for tax year 2022, the Tax Cuts and Jobs Act of 2017 eliminated the option to currently deduct research and development expenditures in the year incurred and requires taxpayers to amortize such expenditures over five years for tax purposes (15 years for foreign research and development expenditures).
 This provision resulted in additional cash tax liability and additional net deferred tax assets for the 2022 tax year of approximately \$16 million.
 This 2022 additional cash tax liability was offset by other carryforward tax attributes.
-This provision is expected to increase our 2023 cash tax liability by approximately \$12 million.
-The actual impact on 2023 cash tax liability will depend on the actual amount of research and development expenses incurred in 2023, among other factors.
-While the largest impact of this provision will be to our 2022 cash tax liability, the impact will continue to decline over the five-year amortization period and is expected to have an immaterial impact beginning in year six.
+While the largest impact of this provision was to our 2022 cash tax liability, the impact will decline over the five-year amortization period and is expected to have an immaterial impact beginning in year six.
+Congress is considering legislation that would defer the amortization requirement to later years, possibly with retroactive effect.